DingXiaoH/Centripetal-SGD/README.md

                                   1024,256, 256, 1024,256, 256, 1024,256, 256, 1024,256, 256, 1024,256, 256, 1024,256, 256, 1024,
                                   2048,512, 512, 2048,512, 512, 2048,512, 512, 2048]
 ```
 Note that we build the projection (1x1 conv shortcut) layer before the parallel residual block (L61 in stagewise_resnet.py), so that its width (256) preceds the widths of the three layers of the residual block (64, 64, 256).
 In do_csgd.py, "itr_deps" defines the target structure of the pruned model for each iteration.
-So if you want to customize the final width, say you want to prune every internal layer by 42% and the other troublesome layers by 39%, do something like this
+So if you want to customize the final width by pruning every internal layer by 42% and the other troublesome layers by 39%, do something like this
 ```
 final_deps = np.array(RESNET50_ORIGIN_DEPS_FLATTENED)
 for i in range(1, len(RESNET50_ORIGIN_DEPS_FLATTENED)):		# starts from 0 if you want to prune the first layer